npms-io/queries/README.md

 Available options:

-- `size`: The total number of results to return, defaults to `5`
+- `size`: The total number of results to return, defaults to `5`.
-- `analyzerWeight`: How much should we weight the analyzer values by?
+- `analyzerWeight`: How much should we weight the analyzer values by? defaults to `2.2`.
-- `scoreWeight`: How much should we weight the fuzzy score by?
+- `scoreWeight`: How much should we weight the fuzzy score by? defaults to `1.5`.
+- `minScore`: defaults to `6.0`.

+_the above default values were based on trial and error examining the top npm modules, they will likely change over time._

 ## Tests